 Were you or a family member injured or killed by unnecessary police brutality?

 If you are injured or a family member is wrongfully killed or suffers an injury during an arrest, while you are in custody, or when you are in state or federal jail or prison – you can sue.
-Contact our lawyers at 866.836.4684 or online to learn more.
+Contact our lawyers online or by telephone 866-836-4684 to learn more.
+We also invite you to visit our Louisiana jail death and police misconduct page to learn more about bringing cases against correctional officers and police in Louisiana.